-AboutMichael Palmese is a doctoral candidate in musicology at Louisiana State University with a minor in comparative literature.
+AboutMichael Palmese earned his PhD in musicology at Louisiana State University with a minor in comparative literature.
 His primary research interests encompass music and art from the twentieth and twenty-first centuries, particularly minimalism and postminimalism.
 In addition, Michael is interested in Samuel Beckett, politics and music, modernism, Arnold Schoenberg, and aesthetics of the Viennese fin de siècle.

 Minor: Comparative Literature